 Undergraduate Minor in Population Studies

-Students with many different majors find a minor in population studies a useful and compatible minor.
+Students with many different majors find a minor in population studies useful and compatible minor.

 Declare Your Minor

-We will process your declaration and send a copy of it to your College advising office who will offcially add the Minor to your record.
+We will process your declaration and send a copy of it to your College advising office who will officially add the minor to your record.
 You will know it has been fully processed when you see the Population Studies Minor on your APAS reports.
-You are not required to see an advisor for the declaration of your minor; however, you are welcome stop by during drop-in hours.
-Students are encouraged to declare their minor early, there are no pre-requisites to declaring.
+You are not required to see an advisor for the declaration of your minor; however, you are welcome to stop by during drop-in hours.
+Students are encouraged to declare their minor early, there are no prerequisites to declaring.